 NEUTROPHIL ACTIVATION IN FOCUS

-MDS revealed that dimer formation was highly unlikely following mutation of the above amino acids, since the ferrous ion is not attracted equally strongly by both subunits (Figure ).
+MDS revealed that dimer formation was highly unlikely following mutation of the above amino acids, since the ferrous ion is not attracted equally strongly by both subunits (Figure 1A and B).
 These findings indicate that iron plays an important role in the conformation of HPNAP by initiating the formation of stable dimers that are indispensable for the ensuing dodecamer structure.
 In addition, according to our experiments both HPNAP wild type as well as HPNAP mutant were able to activate neutrophils.
 In particular, by incubating neutrophils separately with the above proteins we observed a similar degree of activation for both cases.
 Very surprisingly, neutrophil activation was stimulated by structural elements that are localized within the broad C-terminal region of both HPNAPmut and dodecamer HPNAPwild type.
 In particular, it was found that the dodecamer conformation was not necessary for activation and that helices H3 (Leu69-Leu75), H4 (Lys89-Leu114) or the linking coils (His63-Thr68 and Thr76-Ser88) were critical in stimulating neutrophil activation (Figures 2 and 3).

 ACTIVATED NEUTROPHILS ATTACH TO ENDOTHELIAL CELLS